unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 <br>
 <br>

-Service discovery in Kubernetes starts with the *Service* object.
+Service discovery in Kubernetes is done with *Service* objects.
-  - They are the entry-point for the application
+  - They are the entry-point of the application
   - They redirect requests to the Pods in the cluster nodes
-    - Don't forget that Pods are ephemeral, so they can be moved between nodes, and their IP address can change
+    - **why?** Pods are ephemeral, so they can be moved between nodes, and their IP address is subject to changes
   - They group Pods in a network
-    - meaning that Services know which Pods are replicas
+    - meaning that Services know how many replicas exist for one Pod

 <br>